 If Alternative Compliance is an option at your facility, then the facility is automatically in compliance with the permit by implementing and maintaining compliance and is not subject to the Level 1/2 requirements.
 This applies not only to the TNALs but to all monitoring requirements.
 Alternative Compliance requires that under most conditions the facility does not discharge whether by onsite BMPs or participation in an offsite program.
 You can read more about the specifics of Alternative Compliance here.

 Based on the California Water Code Sections 13300 and 13385(j)(3) you can request to enter into a time schedule order (TSO).
 Here, a TSO would be a planned schedule to achieve compliance with the TNALs in time feasible for the facility.
 To receive a TSO the facility will need to request a TWO from their RWQCB.
 The request will need to propose interim TNALs and phases of compliance that are congruent with the intent of the TMDLs to achieve water quality targets for the receiving waters.
 Examples of TSOs can be found on your RWQCB’s website (i.e. these tentative TSOs in Region 4).

 If you have additional questions, are interested in developing a TSO, or would like an evaluation of your site to determine whether Alternative Compliance is a viable option for you, please contact us, our Services Team has engineers ready to support you!
-Mapistry’s stormwater solution can also help simplify the on-going monitoring and maintenance of your stormwater program, you can learn more about it here.
+Mapistry’s stormwater solution can also help simplify the on-going monitoring and maintenance of your stormwater program.